HVAC.com’s air conditioner inspection checklist

 In addition to professional air conditioner maintenance, a homeowner’s air conditioning inspection checklist includes steps you need to take throughout the summer to ensure your air conditioner works at its best.

 - Check furnace filters monthly.
-It’s easy for your furnace filter to become clogged with contaminants sooner over the summer, because your system is in frequent use.
+It’s easy for your furnace filter to become clogged with contaminants over the summer, because your system is in frequent use.
 Take a look at the filter each month to determine if an early change is necessary.

 - Reset your thermostat for summer.
-Household schedules often change in the summertime, so ensure your programmable thermostat has accurate and efficient set points for cooling season.
+Household schedules often change in the summertime, so ensure your programmable thermostat has accurate and efficient set points for the cooling season.